Cotton face masks. Guidelines for use.

 - When removing the mask do not touch the front but remove by hooking the elastic from behind your ears.

 - After removal or whenever you inadvertently touch a used mask, clean hands by using an alcohol based hand gel or soap and water.

 - Replace masks with a new, clean and dry mask as soon as they become damp.

 - These masks should ideally be washed by hand in warm soapy water and dried flat after gently smoothing out the metal nose bar.
 Do not wring.

 - A quick iron once dry will help to keep the mask pleats in place.

-- If in constant use or washed at a high temperature elastic can perish over time but these masks have been designed so that you can easily replace the elastic in you need too without damaging the mask.
+- If in constant use or washed at a high temperature elastic can perish over time but these masks have been designed so that you can easily replace the elastic if you need too without damaging the mask.

-- If you find that the elastic irritates your ears it can be removed and you will be able to replace it with shoe laces as an alternative.
+- If you find that the elastic irritates your ears it can be removed and you will be able to replace it with shoe laces or cotton tape as an alternative.
 These will then need to be tied at the back of your head.
 Due to the nature of these products returns can not be processed and there are no refunds.